 Respondents in certain sectors are more challenged by current issues with their payments infrastructures.
-Life sciences is the stand-out example: 28 percent of respondents from the sector complain of excessive administration and manual processes, compared with 22 percent overall, and 27 percent are struggling with liquidity management, compared with 23 percent overall.
+Life sciences is the stand-out example: 28% of respondents from the sector complain of excessive administration and manual processes, compared with 22% overall and 27% are struggling with liquidity management, compared with 23% overall.

 Businesses are working hard to solve these issues - life sciences respondents are more likely than those in other sectors to be prioritizing skills improvements in the payments team - but their difficulties may get in the way of speedier adoption of real-time payments.
-Forty-five percent of life sciences respondents do not expect to get to implementation for at least three years.
+For example, 45% of life sciences respondents do not expect to get to implementation for at least three years.
 However, they may find that speeding up their adoption of new technology helps them to tackle their challenges.